 In the wake of the #MeToo movement, we are finally seeing more female-led films and TV shows.
 And more female directors than ever before are now receiving accolades for their work.

 But, we still have a long way to go before we see true equality in Hollywood.
-San Diego State University’s annual Celluloid Ceiling report found that women accounted for just 16% of directors working on the 100 highest-grossing films in 2020.
-Although this is a significant increase from the 12% reported in 2019 and the 4% in 2018, female directors are still woefully underrepresented.
+San Diego State University’s annual Celluloid Ceiling report found that women accounted for just 12% of directors working on the 100 highest-grossing films in 2021, down from 16% the year before.

 And of course, there is still a staggering number of mainstream movies that fail the Bechdel Test.
 In order to pass, a movie simply needs to include at least two named female characters that have a conversation with one another about something other than a man.